A Week of Immersion in Contemporary Performing Arts

 This immersion week is possible thanks to the support of

-This opportunity is intended for youth aged 18 to 25 who are pursuing their studies, seeking employment, or thinking about their career path and already have a strong interest in art.
+This opportunity is intended for youth aged 18 to 30 who are pursuing their studies, seeking employment, or thinking about their career path and already have a strong interest in art.
 The world of performing arts is vast and needs the talents of highly diverse people with a wide range of skills.
-Of course, not only those who are interested in taking the stage (music, theatre, dance, other performing arts) but also those who are interested in digital arts (programmers, visual artists, filmmakers, etc.), who draw and write, who do beadwork, who take part in cultural events such as powwows, who prefer to be spectators, or who want to go into management or administration can all find a place in this exciting and rewarding field.
+Not only those who are interested in taking the stage (music, theatre, dance, other performing arts) but also those who are interested in design professions (scenography, visual and sound design, costumes, etc.), who draw and write, who do beadwork, who take part in cultural events such as powwows, who prefer to be spectators, or who want to go into management or administration can all find a place in this exciting and rewarding field.

 + All the activities will be conducted in French.